 Each week, you’ll learn about another index found within SONAR, the freight forecasting platform from FreightWaves.
 This week the Customs Maritime Import Shipments (CSTM) is highlighted.
-This index allows SONAR subscribers to view leading indicators of domestic trucking activity in the near future, and plan for trucking capacity and rates.
+This index allows SONAR subscribers to view leading indicators of domestic trucking activity in the near future, and plan for trucking capacity and freight rates.
 Read further to learn what the CSTM is and how knowing the incoming volume of ocean imports will provide a more proactive approach to freight management.

 What is the Customs Maritime Import Shipments (CSTM) Index?